PointNet#

 }

-• module: either mutlimeter_report or membrane_report, both the same
+• module: either multimeter_report or membrane_report, both the same

-• variable_name: name of variable being recorded, will depend on the nest cell model.
+• variable_name: name of the variable being recorded, will depend on the NEST cell model

-• cells: a node_set filter out what cells to record.
+• cells: a node_set defines what cells to record

-• file_name: name of file where traces will be recorded, under the “output_dir”.
+• file_name: name of the data file, under the “output_dir”.
 If not specified the the report title

 will be used, eg “calcium_concentration.h5” and “membrane_potential.h5”